londonb/js-Ember-marketplace/agile.md

 * As a user, I would like to sort ratings/comments from highest-to-lowest, or vis versa.

+* As a user, I would like to see an average rating for an item.

 PENDING

 * FINISH SELECT MENU (PROBLEM WITH VALUE?)